 TJX launches Marshalls, one of TJX's most successful brands, in Canada.

 HomeGoods celebrates its 20th anniversary.

-TJX acquires Sierra Trading Post, an off-price internet retailer based in Cheyenne, Wyoming.
+TJX acquires Sierra Trading Post, a U.S. off-price Internet retailer.

 T.K.
 Maxx celebrates its 20th anniversary.

 Sierra Trading Post opens two physical stores, bringing this online concept for outdoor apparel and other merchandise at great values to more consumers.

 TJX acquires Trade Secret, an off-price retailer that operates 35 stores in Australia.

 T.K.
 Maxx continues its expansion in Europe, opening stores in Austria and the Netherlands.

 Marshalls opens its 1,000th store.